 Potato Latkes (pancakes)

 Working quickly, transfer the mixture to a large bowl.
-Add the eggs, flour, salt, baking powder and pepper, and mix until the flour is absorbed.
+Add the eggs, panko, salt, and mix until the flour is absorbed.

-In a medium heavy-bottomed pan over medium-high heat, pour in about 1/4 inch of the oil.
+In a medium heavy-bottomed large frying pan over medium-high heat, pour in about 1/4 inch of the oil.
 Once the oil is hot (a drop of batter placed in the pan should sizzle), use a heaping tablespoon to drop the batter into the hot pan, cooking in batches.
 Use a spatula to flatten and shape the drops into discs.
 When the edges of the latkes are brown and crispy, about 5 minutes, flip.
 Cook until the second side is deeply browned, about another 5 minutes.
-Transfer the latkes to a paper towel-lined plate to drain and sprinkle with salt while still warm.
+Transfer the latkes to a rack over a paper towel-lined plate or baking sheet (keep in a warm oven until they are all done).
 Repeat with the remaining batter.